Immanuel-M/Grade-Calculator-LC3/README.md

 the minimum, maximum, and average of all the input grades.
 Please note that this program will display an error message if incorrect information is typed in.
+Ignore the "0" prior to input, and just type in your grade value.
+The program will input the correct letter.

 *USER MUST PRESS ENTER AFTER EACH INPUT FOR PROGRAM TO RUN SUCCESSFULLY*